sudiptadasdev/assesment/README.md

 # 1. Import these curl commands in postman and test /scan endpoint

-## A. Curl command for positive response
+## A. Curl command to download and process files

 ```
 curl --location 'http://localhost:8080/api/scan' \